Amin-Partovi/CheMondis/README.md

 * also the photos owner, album and title are shown

 ## Tests
-### Testing is done to ensure that the app will work as intended for you.
-Jest and React Testing Library are used for this purpose.
+### Testing was done to ensure that the app will work as intended for you.
+Jest and React Testing Library were used for this purpose.
 A total of 24 test cases have been developed for this project, covering the most important requirements